cortex-lab/phy/docs/visualization.md

 The Firing Rate View does not sample or impose a spike budget.
 Its number of bins and visible time range only control how all cluster spikes are grouped.
-The time range is dataset-local, so a range saved for one recording does not clip a fresh dataset.
+Choose **View settings** in the Firing Rate or ISI view menu to edit bin size and the displayed range together.
+These parameters are dataset-local, so values saved for one recording do not clip or coarsen a fresh dataset.

 ![image](https://user-images.githubusercontent.com/1942359/58951704-193e5080-8792-11e9-873f-91a9115a9e7c.png)